 View Stream -The View Stream is a chronological list of everyone who has watched any of your videos, along with their heatmap and other information about them, like device they were using, their IP address, and their location.
 If a viewer has been identified — for instance, if they filled out a Turnstile form — their entries in the view stream will also include their email address, and their name if they provided it.
 You can find the View Stream under the Stats menu in the header of your account.

 Viewer - A viewer is a user on your Wistia account.
 Viewers are invited via their email address at the project level, and can only access your video with a Wistia login.
 Viewers can be added in the Privacy & Sharing modal under the Project Actions menu.

-Waypoint - A waypoint is a small indicator below the timeline of a video when Timeline Actions are being edited.
-The waypoint indicates where a Timeline Action will appear, and how long it will be visible.
+Waypoint - A waypoint is a small indicator below the timeline of a video when a Call to Action, Turnstile, or Annotation Link is being edited.
+The waypoint indicates where one of these will appear, and how long it will be visible.
 Waypoints can be dragged around the timeline, and will disappear after the customizations are saved.